cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

   application will optionally return a lane for the transaction.
 - [[Transaction dissemination](#transaction-dissemination)] We will continue to use the current P2P channel for disseminating transactions, and we will implement in the mempool the logic for selecting the order in which to send transactions.
-In particular, the scheduling algorithm to select transactions should be prevent starvation of low-priority lanes.
 - [[Reaping transactions for creating blocks](#reaping-transactions-for-creating-blocks)]
   Transactions will be reaped from higher-priority lanes first, preserving intra-lane FIFO ordering.
-  Reaping should also avoid starvation of low-priority lanes.
+- [[Prioritization logic](#prioritization-logic)] For disseminating and reaping transactions, the scheduling algorithm should be prevent starvation of low-priority lanes.

 ### Lanes definition